In this article, you’ll learn:

 The sick person suffers enormously from it and will see everything crumble around him.

-The same is true for the narcissist.
+The same is true for narcissism.
 The more time you spend around his toxicity, the more pressure you put on your immune system.
 And sooner or later the pressure will rise so much that you will get ill yourself.

 But no, you won’t become as bad as the narcissist